iposton/react-podcast-search/README.md

  ```

- The AI will detect the `source` which is the word said after "from" in your voice request.
-Then concatenate the `source` to the api endpoint.
+ The AI will detect the word said after "from" in your voice request.
+Then I concatenate that word to the api endpoint.
 Then using `p.play({url: PODCAST_API_URL, key: API_KEY, secret: SECRET})` I am passing everything I need to authenticate my request in the app.

  ### List podcast data in ui.
  Using `node-fetch` I build a request in my app.
 When the payload from the api is sent back in a `response` I will use `useState` from react to set the items in an array to be repeated and rendered in the ui.